caktus/django-project-template/docs/dev/converting-legacy-projects.rst

-Upgrading to the project template
+Converting legacy projects to the project template
 =================================

 The project template represents our standard setup for new projects, as well as